thrix/myctl/README.md

 #### Restoring database
 To restore database dump to an existing database use the `restore` command from the `db` management space.
-The compression format is autodetected with the file(1) command.
+The compression format is auto-detected with the file(1) command.

 ```
 $ myctl db restore sampledb sqldump